HDrizzle/stack_machine/README.md

 9. `CLK-COUNTER-A` - Lower byte of clock counter
 10. `CLK-COUNTER-B` - Upper byte of clock counter
 11. `GPIO-READ-B` - Reads GPIO input pins 8 - 15
+12. `INT-CODE` - Most recent interrupt code, will be cleared upon read
+13. `INT-ACTIVE` - Whether there are any active interrupts

 # The Stack